nar17/AL395_mybots/README.md

-# Assignment 6:
+# Assignment 7:
-Create a snake-like robot with a randomized body in one dimension and with color-coded, randomized sensor placement.
+Expand the morphospace from assignment 6 and create randomly generated robots in multiple dimensions.

 # 	Running Instructions:
 Open search.py and run program.